agrawalsamarth/critical_bonds/README.md

 This script takes a LAMMPS data file < lammps-data-filename >, runs critical_bonds on it, interprets all existing bonds as bond type 1, and saves a new LAMMPS data file < cb-lammps-data-filename >, in which critical bonds have bond type 2.
-If called without the -o option, the outputfile is <lammps-data-filename>-cb.data
+If called without the -o option, the outputfile is <lammps-data-filename>-cb.data.
+If called without arguments, this command returns its command syntax.

 OPTIONS